-Flying really is a big issue for many people.
+Flying really is a big issue for many people, Dennis Bergkamp talks about how his fear of flying cost him £100,000.
 It can prey on our vulnerability – anxieties and fears about death, natural disaster, and nowadays, even terrorism … it’s not surprising that it’s one of the most common phobias.
 And it’s multi-faceted, with elements of claustrophobia, vertigo and agoraphobia – it really is a catch-all phobia.

 Sufferers describe the feeling of terror as ‘paralysing’ ….
 Fear of the process of flying and also anxiety that the fear will take over and cause public loss of control.

 Anxiety UK has published a ‘DIY Self-Diagnosis’ quiz to see how you really feel about flying.
 If you can answer YES to most of the questions it is likely that you are affected by a fear of flying.